robtherobot101/third-year-project/README.md

 Available commands:

-add
+addUser
 This command adds a new donor with a name and date of birth.
-The syntax is: add `<name>` `<date of birth>`
+The syntax is: addUser `<name>` `<date of birth>`
 Rules:
 -The names must be comma separated without a space around the comma (eg. Andrew,Neil,Davidson)
 -If there are any spaces in the name, the name must be enclosed in quotation marks (")
 -The date of birth must be entered in the format: dd/mm/yyyy
-Example valid usage: add "Test,User with,SpacesIn Name" 01/05/1994
+Example valid usage: addUser "Test,User with,SpacesIn Name" 01/05/1994

-addOrgan
+addDonationOrgan
-This command adds one organ to donate to a donor.
-To find the id of a donor, use the list and describe commands.
+This command adds one organ to donate to a user.
+To find the id of a user, use the list and describe commands.
-The syntax is: addOrgan `<id>` `<organ>`
+The syntax is: addDonationOrgan `<id>` `<organ>`
 Rules:
 -The id number must be a number that is 0 or larger
 -The organ must be a donatable organ: liver, kidney, pancreas, heart, lung, intestine, cornea, middle-ear, skin, bone-marrow, or connective-tissue.
-Example valid usage: addOrgan 0 skin
+Example valid usage: addDonationOrgan 0 skin

 delete
 This command deletes one donor.
 To find the id of a donor, use the list and describe commands.